 For those looking for prevention options, the good news is that regular physical activity can reduce your chances of developing varicose veins.

 Most types of aerobic exercise – particularly walking and running – are great for your veins because they work the calf and leg muscles, improving blood flow back up to the heart.

 Walking is especially recommended for people who suffer from varicose veins, due to it being a low-impact workout.
 The simple movements help strengthen calf muscles without putting strain on your body.

 Exercise is one of the most effective measures of preventing vein disease however if you are worried that lifting weights will cause you to develop varicose veins then it is handy to know that unless you are lifting very heavyweight, or performing compound movements such as one-rep exercises, it’s unlikely that damage will occur.

 For those who are experiencing extreme symptoms from vein disease or varicose veins, your doctor may advise you cut-back on lifting heavyweight as it could put additional pressure on your already weakened blood vessels.
 Compression socks and stockings are an option and should be discussed with your doctor.

-Although exercise cannot cure varicose veins, it can alleviate pain and improve overall vein health.
+Although exercise cannot cure varicose veins, it can alleviate pain and improve circulation and overall vein health.